andydlindsay/lectures/w08d01/outline.md

 ## Note: getBy and queryBy

 ## Tests
-- helper functions
+- helper functions (unit tests)
-  - choose a valid response for the computer player
+  - choose a valid response for the computer player (currently hard-coded)
   - determine the status message to display when the game is done
-- features
+- features (integration tests)
   - clicking on the robot head will toggle the cheating boolean
   - render appropriate message in Result component based on game status